 The adopted 2017 Whitehorse City Council Digital Strategy recommended a three phase approach to strengthening Council's social media operations.
 A key task from Phase 1: Foundations, was to update the Social Media Policy.
 The current policy has been split into two new documents: the Social Media Guide: Councillors and the Social Media Policy: Employees and Volunteers which was approved by Executive Management Team (EMT) on 10 September 2019.
-The Social Media Guide: Councillors of Whitehorse City Council.
+The Social Media Guide: Councillors has been developed to promote and guide the use of social media by the elected Councillors of Whitehorse City Council.